Sceva28/Getting-and-Cleaning-Data-week4-Project/codebook.md

 Date: 10.03.2022

 Output: tidydate.txt

 Title: Getting-and-Cleaning-Data-Week-4-Project

 Author: "Sceva Nkhoma"

 Code Book
 The summary tidy dataset "tidydata.txt" has the average of each variable, activity and each subject from the Human Activity Recognition using smartphones data Set.

 Description

 Data in dataset contains 180 rows and 68 columns for •mean(): Mean value
 •std(): Standard deviation
 Identifiers

-The b data is organised by the following values to build mean value and the standard deviation std() •subject - The ID of the test subject
+The  data is organised by the following values to build mean value and the standard deviation std()

+•subject - The ID of the test subject
-•activity - The activity executed when the corresponding measurements were taken Activity
+•activity - The activity executed when the corresponding measurements were taken

+Activity

 The 30 subject are numbered from 1 to 30.
 Activity column has 6 types as listed below.

 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
 4. SITTING
 5 .STANDING
 6. LAYING

 Measurements of the tidy dataset

 1."activitylabel"
 2."subject"
 3."tBodyAcc-mean()-X"